Skip to content Skip to sidebar Skip to footer

 Lecturer at the KU Leuven

-Kris Vermeulen boasts a master in history and is a lecturer at the KU Leuven and the Katholieke Hogeschool Mechelen.
+Kris Vermeulen boasts a master's in history and retired as a lecturer at the KU Leuven and the Katholieke Hogeschool Mechelen.

 Join our podcast